UtrechtUniversity/yoda/README.md

 in the development [environment](environments/development/).
 Instance 'full' deploys all functional roles to separate virtual machines.
 Instance 'allinone' deploys all functional roles to one virtual machine.
+The guide below will deploy the 'allinone' instance with the default [configuration](CONFIGURATION.md).

 ### GNU/Linux or macOS host
 Configure the virtual machines for development: